|Publisher Devolver Digital|

 |Developer Flying Wild Hog|

-Shadow Warrior was reviewed using a Steam press copy.
+Shadow Warrior 2 was reviewed using a retail Steam key provided by the developer.
 You can find additional information about Polygon's ethics policy here.About Polygon's Reviews